 The NDVI-instrument measures the spectral reflectance of the plant canopy.
 The progression in the vegetation greenness is followed in the plant phenology plots and from 2008-2016 along the vegetation transect (the NERO line).
 Due to instrument failure (old instrument: handheld Crop Circle TM ACS-210) NDVI along the line has not been measured since.
-The new instrument (RapidSCAN CS-45) can not be used for measurements along the NERO line.
-For information regarding measurements along the NERO line please refer to the previous manual (Aastrup et al. 2015).
+The new instrument (RapidSCAN CS-45) cannot be used for measurements along the NERO line.
+For information regarding measurements along the NERO line please refer to a previous manual (e.g., Aastrup et al. 2015).